mark-watson/hy-lisp-python-book/manuscript/nlp.md

 =>
 ~~~~~~~~

 The JSON data is nested dictionaries.
 In a later chapter on Knowledge Graphs, we will want to get the named entities like people, organizations, etc. from text and use this information to automatically generate data for Knowledge Graphs.
-The values for the key **ents** (stands for "entities") will be useful. the words in the original text is specified by beginning and ending text token indices.
+The values for the key **ents** (stands for "entities") will be useful.
+Notice that the words in the original text are specified by beginning and ending text token indices (values of **head** and **end** in lines 52 to 142).

 The values for the key **tokens** listed on lines 42-132 contains the head (or starting index, ending index, the token number (**id**), and the part of speech (**pos**).
 We will list what the parts of speech mean later.